Skip to content

 IPython 8.14.0 -- An enhanced Interactive Python.
 Type '?' for help.

-As you can see from the prompt, ipython uses Python 3.11.3 but our cuDF module is based on Python 3.10.8!
+As you can see from the prompt, ipython uses Python 3.11.3 but our cuDF module is dependent on Python 3.10.8!
 This is why when we try to import the cuDF module, an ImportError is raised:

 In [1]: import cudf